 SELECT Emp.[FirstName] AS [First Name] ,Emp.[LastName] AS [Last Name] ,Dept.id ,Dept.[DepartmentName] AS [Department Name] FROM [Employee] AS Emp FULL JOIN [Department] AS Dept ON Emp.[DepartID] = Dept.[id]

 It also allows us to use the Where Clause to restrict the number of rows returned by this.
-Therefore, we will use that WHERE Clause and the SQL Server Full outer Join in this example.
+Therefore, we will use the WHERE Clause and the Full Join in this example.

 SELECT Emp.[FirstName] AS [First Name] ,Emp.[LastName] AS [Last Name] ,Dept.[DepartmentName] AS [Department Name] FROM [Employee] AS Emp FULL OUTER JOIN [Department] AS Dept ON Emp.[DepartID] = Dept.[id] WHERE Dept.[DepartmentName] IS NOT NULL